Global Cultures and Languages Department (GCL)

 Theories and Research in Second Language Acquisition

 This course is designed as an introduction to the field of second language acquisition.
 It surveys the different theories of second language acquisition and focuses on connecting theory to practice through student-led undergraduate research projects.
-In this course, learners will gain foundational knowledge of second language acquisition and related theories and will examine current research trends through the analysis of various empirical studies as related to second language acquisition.
+In this course, learners gain foundational knowledge of second language acquisition and related theories and will examine current research trends through the analysis of various empirical studies as related to second language acquisition.
 Prerequisite: junior standing and one of the following: AP foreign language score of 3 or higher; placement into 201-level or higher foreign language course; score 70 or higher on La Crosse Battery (non-native speakers of English); grade "B" or better in 102-level or higher foreign language course taken at UWL (taught in foreign language).
 Offered Fall.

 GCL 320 Cr.3